OpenPhilology/nidaba/README.md

 Running
 =======

-First edit (the installed) iris.yaml and celery.yaml to fit your needs.
-Have a look at the [docs](https:///ogl-iris.rtfd.org/) if you haven't set up a celery-based application before.
+First edit (the installed) nidaba.yaml and celery.yaml to fit your needs.
+Have a look at the [docs](https:///nidaba.rtfd.org/) if you haven't set up a celery-based application before.

 Then start up the celery daemon with something like:

 ```
-$ celery -A iris.tasks worker
+$ celery -A nidaba worker
 ```

-Next jobs can be added to the pipeline using the iris executable:
+Next jobs can be added to the pipeline using the nidaba executable:

 ```
-$ iris batch --binarize "sauvola:whsize=10;whsize=20;whsize=30;whsize=40,factor=0.6" --ocr tesseract:eng -- ./input.tiff
+$ nidaba batch --binarize "sauvola:whsize=10;whsize=20;whsize=30;whsize=40,factor=0.6" --ocr tesseract:eng -- ./input.tiff
 35be45e9-9d6d-47c7-8942-2717f00f84cb
 ```

 Using the return code the current state of the job can be retrieved:

 ```
-$ iris status 35be45e9-9d6d-47c7-8942-2717f00f84cb
+$ nidaba status 35be45e9-9d6d-47c7-8942-2717f00f84cb
 PENDING
 ```